Patrick Drew McDaniel

-Patrick Drew McDaniel is an American computer scientist.
-He is a William L. Weiss Professor of Information and Communications Technology in the School of Electrical Engineering and Computer Science and the director of the Institute for Networking and Security Research at the Pennsylvania State University.
+Patrick Drew McDaniel is an American computer scientist and Tsun-Ming Shih Professor of Computer Sciences in the School of Computer, Data & Information Sciences at the University of Wisconsin-Madison.
+He was a William L. Weiss Professor of Information and Communications Technology in the School of Electrical Engineering and Computer Science and the director of the Institute for Networking and Security Research at the Pennsylvania State University.
 He has made several contributions in the areas of computer security, operating systems, and computer networks.
 McDaniel is best known for his work in mobile security as well as in electronic voting security, digital piracy prevention, and cellular networks.
 In recognition of his contributions and service to the scientific community, he was named IEEE Fellow and ACM Fellow.
 Prior to joining Penn State in 2004, he was a senior research staff member at AT&T Labs.
 He obtained his Ph.D. in Electrical Engineering and Computer Science from the University of Michigan, under the supervision of Atul Prakash.